hashrocket/tilex/USAGE.md

 ### Forks in Production

 Have you deployed TIL to production?
 Please open a pull request or contact dev@hashrocket.com to be recognized.
-Thank you to everybody who has contributed!
+Here's an [example](https://til.energizedwork.com/)!
+Thank you to everybody who has contributed.